-Enter mini golf!
-We played the putt-putt course at Seattle's Interbay Golf Center — with rampant cheating and complete disregard of the rules.
+Interbay Golf Center is one of four public golf courses owned and maintained by Seattle Parks and Recreation.
+We recently played a round of putt-putt with rampant cheating and complete disregard of the rules.
 At times, I wasn’t sure if we were playing putt-putt or field hockey, but everyone was having so much fun, I went with it.

-The mini-golf course at Interbay is nicely landscaped, with mature trees, mini waterfalls and fountains.
+The mini-golf course at Interbay is nicely landscaped, featuring mature trees, mini waterfalls and fountains.
 It’s peaceful and green and in the middle of the city.
-Eighteen compact holes was just right for my kids' short attention spans.
-My boys had a great time and I spent a total of $13 ($6.50 per youth).
+A round of 18 compact holes was just right for my kids' attention span.
+Walk-ins are welcome all day, though we suggest going in the morning when it’s typically less crowded.

 Read on for details on our Interbay experience, and page ahead for our list of mini-golf courses around the Puget Sound region where you'll find the ideal putt-putt outing for your family.